anhnicolas/nuxt3-workshop/README.md

 1. Create your first page displaying "Hello World !"
 2. Add to your page a "SiteHeader.vue" and "SiteFooter.vue" component
 - https://nuxt.com/docs/getting-started/views
+3. Customize the home page and the components as your liking (you can inspire yourself from the folder associated to this workshop)

+## Exercice 3 (Content)
+1. Place Markdown Files (blog post) inside the ==content/==